fvaleri/strimzi-debugging/sessions/001/README.md

 ### Example: deploy on OpenShift

-We are going to deploy a 3-nodes cluster on OpenShift, using the built-in OperatorHub (OLM) component, which is the preferred mode because you can use a web UI and you get the additional benefit of automatic upgrades.
+We are going to deploy a 3-nodes cluster on OpenShift using the built-in OperatorHub (OLM) component, which is the preferred mode because you can use the web console and you get the additional benefit of automatic updates.

 Login to your OpenShift cluster as admin user and create a test namespace, setting it as the current context.